binfalse/GEMtractor/docs/application-note/README.md

 Client implementations in several languages are shipped with the source code.
 Due to Django's architecture, the heart of the GEMtractor can be used as a Python module if a network connection is undesired.

-Even though GEMtractor can basically handle all valid SBML models, some models cause problems.
+Even though the GEMtractor can basically handle all valid SBML models, some models cause problems.
 For example, the computation time increases with model size, which may cause timeouts at the web server.
 Similarly the maximum upload size allowed by the webserver **could prevent an upload -- is quickly hit**, so not every model may be uploadable.
 Furthermore, some models may have invalid gene associations while being valid SBML.